-- 1. Appendix C, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers. - 2.
-Appendix D, Service Concession Arrangements: Disclosures contained in Ind AS 115, Revenue from Contracts with Customers. - 3.
-Appendix C, Determining whether an Arrangement contains a Lease, contained in Ind AS 17, Leases. - 4.
+- 1. 13Appendix D, Service Concession Arrangements contained in Ind AS 115, Revenue from Contracts with Customers. - 2.
+14Appendix E, Service Concession Arrangements: Disclosures contained in Ind AS 115, Revenue from Contracts with Customers. - 3.
+Omitted15 - 4.
 Appendix B, Stripping Costs in the Production Phase of a Surface Mine, contained in Ind AS 16, Property, Plant and Equipment.